Scoring

 item, define proper name and quantity type:

 Such quantity won't be very useful, as it will show the fluence of all particles, including neutrons and other charged particles.
-To limit the scoring to protons only we need to add a filter.
+To limit the scoring to protons only, we need to add a filter.

 Scoring filter

-By pressing Add Filter
+By pressing + FILTER

 We adjust the name of the filter to Protons